-If your organization transitions to new officers before the fall semester, think about how the organization can facilitate a successful transition virtually.
+If your organization transitions to new officers, think about how the organization can facilitate a successful transition virtually.
 Below are some tips and resources for making that transition as smooth as possible:

 - Adapt any conversations/ activities to online communication

 - Outgoing and new officers meet from afar with web-based video conferencing and online chat platforms such as WebEx, Google Hangouts, Google Chats, Zoom, and more

 - Share transition materials and documents through email, or BeInvolved or shared Google Drive Remind the new officer of any planning that typically happens during the summer.
 Share a list of important dates with the new officer including: Student Organization Night, timelines for intake, etc.